SergeyChechkin/camera_model/README.md

 ## Dependencies:
 Ceres solver, OpenCV, my Utils
 ## Note:
 Pixel center is used for coordinates conversion from discrete to continuous image space.
+What is differ from OpenCV convention.
 ```c++
 cv::Point src;
 cv::Point2f dst(src.x + 0.5f, src.y + 0.5f);